yaoyaodu/materials/docs/写作规范篇/EnglishDocumentationStyleGuide.md

 In descriptive writing, the maximum sentence length is 25 words.
 This is because descriptive text is more complex than procedural text.

 ## 3.3  Paragraphs

-l  Use **paragraphs** to show **related information**.
+- Use **paragraphs** to show **related information**.

-Ø  In procedures, work steps have numbers and letters to show their sequence.
+  - In procedures, work steps have numbers and letters to show their sequence.
 In descriptive writing, **paragraphs** keep related information together and organize the text into a logical sequence.
-ISO

-Ø  In STE, a paragraph starts with a **“topic sentence”** which tells the reader what the topic of that paragraph is.
+  - In STE, a paragraph starts with a **“topic sentence”** which tells the reader what the topic of that paragraph is.
 Then, the sentences that follow the topic sentence explain it or give additional information to support it.

-Ø  When a new paragraph starts, the reader knows that there will be new or different information in that paragraph.
+  - When a new paragraph starts, the reader knows that there will be new or different information in that paragraph.

-l  Make sure that each paragraph has **only one topic**.
+- Make sure that each paragraph has **only one topic**.

-Ø  The topic sentence is the first and most important sentence in a paragraph.
+  - The topic sentence is the first and most important sentence in a paragraph.
 The topic sentence gives new information and makes a logical connection between it and previous information.

-Ø  To do this, **the topic sentence usually contains a key word and/or a connecting word or phrase.** From the topic sentences, the reader will understand the contents of your text and will find specific information quickly. **If the reader writes down each of the topic sentences from a text, they should make a good outline of its content.**
+  - To do this, **the topic sentence usually contains a key word and/or a connecting word or phrase.** From the topic sentences, the reader will understand the contents of your text and will find specific information quickly. **If the reader writes down each of the topic sentences from a text, they should make a good outline of its content.**

-Ø  The other sentences in each paragraph give additional information that supports or develops the topic of the paragraph.
+  - The other sentences in each paragraph give additional information that supports or develops the topic of the paragraph.

-l  Make sure that **no paragraph** has more than **six sentences**.
+- Make sure that **no paragraph** has more than **six sentences**.